 In this post, we’ll look at the basics for a successful outdoor grow op (of the backyard kind, not acreage), which challenges you might face, and what to do about them.

 The focus here is on a climate with a growing season.
-Making the most of the summer – whichever its length – and how to maximize a short summer in particular.
-Growing outside in the tropics is, of course, somewhat different.
+Making the most of the summer and how to maximize a short summer in particular.
+Growing outside in the tropics, such as Hawai’i for example, is obviously somewhat different.

 Weed loves to grow